Ashanti Looks Smoking Hot In Minuscule Bikini Immersed In The Mediterranean Sea

 In her latest Instagram update, Ashanti shared a double update of herself immersed in the Mediterranean Sea with some scenic rock formations behind her.
 The first snap was actually a video clip, in which Ashanti used an effect to keep her curvy body stationary while the water around her flowed in slow ripples.

 She followed that up with a stationary shot that left her followers drooling.
 In the second snap in the update, Ashanti posed with her hands above her head, resting on her hair, and her back slightly arched.
 The babe rocked a minuscule blue bikini that exposed plenty of cleavage and rode low on her hips.
-She rocked ultra long hair and waded into the water until it came nearly to her hips for the sexy shot.
+She rocked ultra-long hair and waded into the water until it came nearly to her hips for the sexy shot.

 Ashanti’s followers couldn’t get enough of the Turkish thrills, and the post received over 11,800 likes within just 37 minutes.
 Many of her followers left their thoughts in the comments section of the post, although plenty simply opted to shower Ashanti with a series of emoji.